mcidclan/beamcaster/README.md

 ## BeamCaster Overview
-This experimental project implements a voxel raycasting technique using a beam-based acceleration.
+This experimental project implements a CPU-Side voxel raycasting technique using a beam-based acceleration method.
 Instead of casting a ray for every pixel, it processes the scene in 8x8 pixel blocks and dynamically adjusts traversal speed and precision after each hit.

 A `Beam` here consists of two parts: a coherent group of rays (the "witness rays") that drives the global advancement within the 8×8×LOD block, and a second part in which the full set of rays for the 8×8 block is advanced to scan the space, starting from the point where the witness beam stopped.